CHM 295/595: Course Syllabus - Fall 2008

 First Unit:

 Assignments: Safety Audit worth 100 points.
-Extra points (25) for the completion of or helping with a CPR course given by the university or local fire department (must earn or have current CPR card) and for completion of fire extinguisher training.
+Extra points (25) for having a current CPR card or the completion a CPR course given by the university or local fire department (must earn or have current CPR card) and for completion of fire extinguisher training.

 Homework: 300 points